homan-uppu/writing/2-Essays/Winners take all.md

 Yet, the rich child who has access to better personalized feedback, more competent peers, a stronger safety net, and more supportive parents, has an unfair advantage.
 We must give everyone the rich kid's advantage.

-By solving fairness we will not have similar outcomes, but rather greater inequality because more people will have access to greater leverage and they will help us more rapidly increase leverage.
-And greater leverage increases difference in outcomes for the same difference in ability.
+By solving fairness we will not have similar outcomes, but rather greater inequality because more people will have access to greater leverage and they will help us more rapidly increase leverage through their work.
+And greater leverage disproportionately increases difference in outcomes for the same difference in ability.

 ---